technobuddha/library/doc/functions/angleOfLine.md

 Defined in: [angle-of-line.ts:16](https://github.com/technobuddha/library/blob/main/src/angle-of-line.ts#L16)

-Calculates the angle of a given line segment, relative to the horizontal azis
+Calculates the angle of a given line segment, relative to the horizontal axis

 ## Parameters